 Top gift tax rate 40%

-Gifts exceeding the annual exclusion don’t necessarily trigger tax — they reduce your lifetime exemption.
-You only owe gift tax if you’ve used your entire $13.99 million exemption.
+Gifts exceeding the annual exclusion don’t necessarily trigger tax — they simply reduce your lifetime exemption.
+You report them on IRS Form 709, but you only owe gift tax if you’ve exhausted the entire $13.99 million exemption.
+In practice, the gift tax functions as a guardrail to prevent people from simply giving away their estate before death to avoid estate tax.

 Step-Up in Basis at Death

 One of the most significant tax benefits in estate planning: inherited assets receive a stepped-up basis to fair market value at the date of death.
-This eliminates all unrealized capital gains.
+This eliminates all unrealized capital gains that accumulated during the decedent’s lifetime.

 Example: You bought stock for $50,000 that’s worth $500,000 when you die.
 Your heirs receive a basis of $500,000.
 If they sell immediately, they owe $0 in capital gains tax despite $450,000 in appreciation.